The Best Radon Mitigation Fan Questions

 10. How much does a radon fan cost?

 A radon fan costs anywhere from $130-$350.
 It depends on the type of fan you need for your home however.
 Typically, the more powerful a fan is, the more expensive it will be.
-But with Festa fans, you get what you pay for, truly.
-Composed of German engineered motors and handmade fiberglass encasings, with Festa AMG radon fans, you’re buying the best quality, most reliable fan in the market.
+Festa AMG fans are composed of German engineered motors and handmade fiberglass encasings.
+Deciding to go with Festa fans mean you’re buying the best quality, most reliable fan in the market.
 There are definitely radon fans out there that a more inexpensive, but with that comes a decrease in quality and reliability.
-Those are 2 traits that should not be sacrificed, especially when dealing with a deadly soil gas in your home.
+Cheap Chinese motors, plastic housings and poor UV protection is what you'll be receiving when pursuing a cheaper option.
+These are all traits that should not be sacrificed, especially when dealing with a deadly soil gas in your home.